Bande dessinée: Reach

 Belgium is officially a trilingual country as there is a German-speaking Community of Belgium.
-Belgian BD home market first print releases, be it in Dutch or in French, are rarely translated into that language with German-speaking Belgians having to wait for internationally released editions for reading in their native tongue, typically those from licensed publishers stemming from neighboring Germany.
-Though Dutch and German both are Germanic languages, the German-speaking Community of Belgium lies within the territory of the Walloon Region, so that French is the most utilized (second) language in that area and has caused the handful of BD artists originating from there, such as Hermann and Didier Comès, to create their BDs in French.
-Born Dieter Hermann Comès, Comès actually "Frenchified" his given name to this end, whereas Hermann has dispensed with his (Germanic) family name "Huppen" for his BD credits, though he maintained the Germanic spelling for his first name.
+Belgian BD home market first print releases, be it in Dutch or in French, are rarely translated into that language with German-speaking Belgians having to wait for internationally released editions for reading in their native tongue, typically those from licensed publishers stemming from neighbouring Germany.
+Though Dutch and German both are Germanic languages, the German-speaking Community lies within the territory of the Walloon Region, so that French is the most utilised (second) language in that area and has caused the handful of BD artists originating from there, such as Hermann and Didier Comès, to create their BDs in French.
+Born Dieter Hermann Comès, Comès actually "Frenchified" his given name to this end, whereas Hermann Huppen has dispensed with his (Germanic) family name "Huppen" for his BD credits as "Hermann", though he maintained the Germanic spelling for his first name.
 Due to its relative modesty, both in size and in scope, and despite the close historical and cultural ties, no German-Belgian artists are as of 2018 known to have created BDs specifically for the German comics world, when discounting commercial translations of their original Francophone creations.